amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 The Refresh Token procedure is based on [RFC 6749: Refreshing an Access Token](https://datatracker.ietf.org/doc/html/rfc6749#section-6).
 To know more about OAuth client authentication, see the [Client Password](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1.) section of RFC 6749.

 ### Revoke an OAuth refresh token
-To revoke an OAuth refresh token, you can use the Meraki dashboard or a client application.
+For revoking an OAuth refresh token, you can use the Meraki dashboard or a client application.

 #### Dashboard revocation by administrator
 Revoke a refresh token by using the Meraki dashboard.

 **Before you begin**: You must be a Meraki **Organization admin** (resource owner).

-Follow these steps to revoke your refresh token:
+Follow these steps for revoking your refresh token:
 - Step 1: From the Meraki dashboard left-navigation pane, choose **Organization** > **Integrations**.
 - Step 2: From the **My integrations** tab, choose your integration.
 - Step 3: From the integration window that opens, from the top-right corner, click **Remove**.